Providing People Living with Disability the Opportunity to Experience the Joy and Benefits of Karate.

 Aims of The Club

 - The New Zealand Disability Karate Association is a non-profit, karate club.
-Our aim is to give disabled people an opportunity to experience the joy and benefits of karate.
+Our aim is to provide people living with disability the opportunity to experience the joy and benefits of karate.

 - Our focus is on the key values of integrity, honesty, courage and humility.